LemmyNet/lemmy/crates/activitypub_federation/README.md

 ## Features

+- Generic error type (unfortunately this was necessary)
 - various helpers for verification, (de)serialization, context etc

+## Roadmap

+-
 ## How to use

 To get started, have a look at the example.
 If anything is unclear, please open an issue for clarification.
 You can also look at [Lemmy code](https://github.com/LemmyNet/lemmy/tree/main/crates/apub) for a more detailed implementation.